maybt17/FOMI/Autonomous Navigation Code (Arduino)/README.md

 - robotAutonomousDrive.ino is working but only incorporates 2 ultrasonic sensors vs. the 4 that the newer one uses.

 # Tubby Code (Version 2)
+Unlike the other versions, Tubby used Python to work!
+I was coding directly in the Nvidia Jetson Nano so figured Python would work!
+The reason Woody runs off of Arduino (which uses a variant of C++) is because I am currently using an Arduino to control movement and the Nano to manage the mapping.
+This will be changed in the future.
 -
 -